electron/sheriff/README.md

       - list
       - of
       - gh_usernames
+    # Or don't provide members/maintainers and instead provide a list of other
+    # teams to draw users from.
+This doesn't set any parent/child relationship
+    # rather it simply says:
+    # for team of formation:
+    #   self.members += team.members
+    #   self.maintainers += team.maintainers
+    # i.e. doing a union of members/maintainers of the formation teams to create
+    # a new member list
+    formation:
+      - list
+      - of
+      - other
+      - teams
     # Optional team properties
     # Human friendly display name for GSuite and Slack groups
     displayName: <string>